 - Glass or Jar

-Step 3 – Leave the egg in the glass for 1-3 days.
+Step 2 – Leave the egg in the glass for 2-3 days.
 Each day, check back on the egg.
 Make some observations.
 Do you notice any changes to the egg?
 Is anything happening to the vinegar?
 Write down your observations each day.
 After about 3 days the egg will start to become translucent and you will know it is ready to move to step 3.

-Step 4 – Remove the egg from the glass and rinse it under some tap water.
+Step 3 – Carefully remove the egg from the glass and rinse it under some tap water.
 While rinsing the egg, gently rub the outside of the egg and the white film will come off leaving you with a translucent egg.
 Examine the egg and make some observations.
 Does the egg look different from when you started the experiment?
 Does the egg feel different?
 Perhaps you notice that it feels rubbery (like a bouncy ball).
 Write down your observations.

 The egg becomes bouncy as a result of a chemical reaction between the eggshell and the vinegar.
 The eggshell of a chicken egg is made of calcium carbonate, and vinegar is a weak acid.
 If you’ve ever mixed baking soda and vinegar together, you know the violent reaction that results.
 The calcium carbonate that makes up the eggshell will react with the vinegar the same way baking soda reacts with vinegar (just a lot less violently).
 You know the vinegar and calcium carbonate of the eggshell are reacting because of the small bubbles that form around the egg when it is placed in the vinegar.
 These small bubbles are carbon dioxide gas, which are the result of the reaction between calcium carbonate and vinegar.